jhogsett/FluxTele/SimTelco Upgrade Plan.md

 1. Add the _type_ to SimTelco (Ring, Busy, Reorder)
     - There may be examples of similar in _AsyncTelco_
-2. Add the new parameter to the existing CONFIG_SIMTELCO_TEST configuration
+2. Add the new parameter to the existing CONFIG_SIMDTMF configuration
 3. Test on the device

 4. Add to the class the ability to retrieve the necessary two frequency offsets based on the type